 6. Approach life with a therapeutic mindset

 Seek out therapeutic activities that speak to you, whether they’re practical or emotional in nature.
-This could include journaling, practicing meditation (check out our top meditation apps), reading self-help books, or joining a support group.
+This could include journaling, practicing meditation, reading self-help books, or joining a support group.
 These are all great ways for you to continue your personal growth outside of your therapy sessions.

 7. Listen to your therapist

 Be open to your therapist’s advice.
 In many cases, the best way to get help is to listen.

 Be actively involved in therapy, and don’t be afraid to ask for personal advice from your therapist.
 Treat them like a mentor or trusted friend you can rely on when you’re going through a tough time.

 Take an open-minded attitude toward your therapy.
 As mentioned above, the best results come from being receptive to new ways of thinking and approaching your issues.